mathewmariani/gpr300-sokol/course/index.md

 This course has been adapted to use [sokol headers][] by Andre Weissflog.
 The reason for this change is to give students the freedom to explore the graphics pipeline through a 3D-API wrapper for OpenGL, OpenGL ES3, WebGL2, Metal, D3D11, and WebGPU.

+All demos for both assignments and worksessions can be viewed in the [showcase][].

 ---

 ### Prerequisites